equalitie/Caislean/doc/security.md

 sure they are conscious of the place where sensitive files are stored on their local system.

+These manual tasks are however all documented in the corresponding role documentation.

 ### TLS private keys and certificates

 The TLS setup used by Caislean includes: